Aaron20127/tools/capture_camera/README.md

 ```bash
 python camera.py
 ```
-Images of all cameras will be saved at the same time, and it will create folder of `image` to save all images.
+Images of all cameras will be saved at the same time, and it will create folder of `capture_camera/images` to save all images.

 ### Configuration
 #### Note